The Sword of Reckoning: Chapter 1 Sneak Peek

 In Savannah’s mind, this affirmed horoscopes sucked big time as she ran for her life.

 Run!
-Keep running.A crisp fall breeze prickled exposed flesh.
+Keep running.A crisp fall breeze prickled her exposed flesh.

 A bloodcurdling scream tore through the silent night—a painful wail slicing at the core of her heartstrings.